btcpayserver/woocommerce-greenfield-plugin/readme.txt

 6. Example of the PoS app you can launch.

 == Changelog ==

+= 2.2.1 :: 2023-08-17 =
+* Add tooltip with webhook callback information

+= 2.2.0 :: 2023-08-17 =
+* Refactor settings UI and allow manual webhook secret entry.
+This allows 3rd party integrators limit their API keys scope and not include the webhook permission.

 = 2.1.0 :: 2023-04-03 =
 * New feature: Modal / Overlay checkout mode (no redirect to BTCPay Server)